test-zeus-ai/testzeus-hercules/README.md

 - **Note**: This option should be ignored until you are sure what you are doing.
 Discuss with us while playing around with these options in our Discord communication.

 ---

+## ⚡️ Features

+Hercules is production ready, and packs a punch with features:

+### Gherkin In, Results Out

+Hercules makes testing as simple as Gherkin in, results out.
+Just feed your end-to-end tests in Gherkin format, and watch Hercules spring into action.
+It takes care of the heavy lifting by running your tests automatically and presenting results in a neat JUnit format.
+No manual steps, no fuss—just efficient, seamless testing.

+### Free and Open Source

+With Hercules, you're harnessing the power of open source with zero licensing fees.
+Feel free to dive into the code, contribute, or customize it to your heart's content.
+Hercules is as free as it is mighty, giving you the flexibility and control you need.

+### Salesforce Ready

+Built to handle the most intricate UIs, Hercules conquers Salesforce and other complex platforms with ease.
+Whether it's complicated DOM or running your SOQL or Apex, Hercules is ready and configurable.

+### No Code Required

+Say goodbye to complex scripts and elusive locators.
+Hercules is here to make your life easier with its no-code approach, taking care of the automation of Gherkin features so you can focus on what matters most—building quality software.

+### Multilingual

+With multilingual support right out of the box, Hercules is ready to work with teams across the globe.
+Built to bridge language gaps, it empowers diverse teams to collaborate effortlessly on a unified testing platform.

+### Precisely Accurate

+Hercules records video of the execution, and captures network logs as well, so that you dont have to deal with "It works on my computer".

+### No Maintenance

+Autonomous and adaptive, Hercules takes care of itself with auto-healing capabilities.
+Forget about tedious maintenance—Hercules adjusts to changes and stays focused on achieving your testing goals.

+### UI Assertions

+Grounded in the powerful foundations of TestZeus, Hercules tackles UI assertions with unwavering focus, ensuring that no assertion goes unchecked and no bug goes unnoticed.
+It's thorough, it's sharp, and it's ready for action.

+### CI/CD Ready

+Run Hercules locally or integrate it seamlessly into your CI/CD pipeline.
+Docker-native and one-command ready, Hercules fits smoothly into your deployment workflows, keeping testing quick, consistent, and hassle-free.

+With Hercules, testing is no longer just a step in the process—it's a powerful, streamlined experience that brings quality to the forefront.

+---

 ## 🦾 Architecture